HsiangHung/Machine_Learning_Note/Classification/Multiclass Classification/README.md

 ![](images/multiclass-classifier.png)

 The softmax function creates a probability distribution over K classes, and produces an output vector of length K. Each element of the vector is the probability that the input belongs to the corresponding class (see [here](https://stats.stackexchange.com/questions/108236/softmax-regression-or-k-binary-logistic-regression)).
-The most likely class is chosen by selecting the index of that vector having the highest probability [[Algorithmia]][Multiclass classification in machine learning].
+The most likely class is chosen by selecting the index of that vector having the **highest probability** [[Algorithmia]][Multiclass classification in machine learning].

 In the Naive Bayes classifier, we use Bayes’ theorem to break down the joint probability of membership in a class into a series of conditional probabilities [[Algorithmia]][Multiclass classification in machine learning].

 SVMs are inherently two-class classifiers.
-In the multiclass SVM, if it is built as one-versus-rest classifiers, choose the class which classifies the test datum with greatest margin.
+In the **multiclass SVM**, if it is built as **one-versus-rest classifiers**, choose the class which classifies the test datum with **greatest margin**.
 If built as one-vs-one classifiers, still choose the class that is selected by the most classifiers [[Stanford NLP]][Multiclass SVMs].

 ## 2. Metrics